wcfjeffrey/jeffreywoo-financial-analysis-system/README.md

 <img src="assets/JeffreyWooFinAnalysisSys9.jpg" alt="JeffreyWooFinAnalysisSys9" width="1200" height="1800" />

 This data came from main.py.
 I applied Matplotlib to generate pictures, and then inserted Form Controls into the table.

-If you are interested in the details, please take a look at my Python codes, which have been uploaded to github: https://github.com/wcfjeffrey/Python

 ## ⭐ Finance Skills Strengthened
 • Full‑stack architecture for financial analytics applications.